Skip to content

 subtitle: 'Track brand mentions across the web in real time',

-'Monitor what people are saying about any brand, product, or topic across news, social media, and forums. ' +
+about: `**My Tool** monitors what people are saying about any brand, product, or topic across news, social media, and forums in real time.

-'Ideal for PR teams, marketers, and founders who need to stay on top of coverage and sentiment.',
+PR teams, marketers, founders, and brand managers who need to stay on top of what's being said about them.

 categories: ['analytics'],